Get Your Free Consultation (408) 848-2208

 Non-Economic Damages

 Non-economic damages are intended to compensate the decedent’s surviving family members and loved ones for their less tangible losses.
 These damages are often difficult to quantify and are more heavily disputed than economic losses because they are subjective and personal to each individual.
 The emotional turmoil you might experience as a result of losing your loved one in a truck crash may be drastically different from someone else in a similar situation.
+Non-economic damages can include: However, plaintiffs, defendants, and their insurance companies often do not agree on non-economic damages.
+This is one of the areas where you can significantly benefit from a seasoned wrongful death attorney.
+We can aggressively negotiate non-economic damages or prove them at trial if necessary.

 Other Wrongful Death Claim Financial Losses